 The Web application for a remote portlet can be developed using any Web technology, and can be as simple as a single JSP page.
-The Web application
+Follow these guidelines when you create a remote Web application:

-- must be located anywhere outside of the portal Web application - has access to the portal Web application's context information, including session and user identity information, through the use of SAS Foundation Services (this is the only point at which remote portlets are coupled with the portal Web application) - must display an HTML fragment when a request is received from the portal Web application - must rewrite URLs so that requests are routed through the portal Web application before they are passed to the remote portlet.
+- The remote application must be located outside of the portal Web application. - The remote application must have access to the portal Web application's context information, including session and user identity information, through the use of SAS Foundation Services (this is the only point at which remote portlets are coupled with the portal Web application). - The remote application must display an HTML fragment when a request is received from the portal Web application. - The remote application must rewrite URLs so that requests are routed through the portal Web application before they are passed to the remote portlet.